This offer is no longer available on our site: Chase Freedom Flex℠

 - Payment toward a SoFi personal loan, SoFi private student loan or student refinance loan (student refinance loan redemption option is currently unavailable in New York)

 If you instead redeem your rewards for a statement credit on your card, your points will only be worth 0.5 cents each, essentially cutting your rewards in half and giving you a rewards rate of 1%.

 Earn additional cash back during your first year

 As a new cardholder, you can earn a total of 3% cash back in your first year if you set up direct deposit from your employer, payroll or benefits provider to a SoFi checking and savings account.
-If you do this, can earn up to $360 (or 36,000 points) through the first-year promotion.
+The higher rate is capped at $12,000 spent, so if you do this, you can earn up to $360 (or 36,000 points) through the first-year promotion.

 It’s not a traditional sign-up bonus.
 But if you spend enough on everyday expenses with the SoFi Credit Card, you could earn more than what you’d get with some other cash-back credit card welcome offers.

 What else you need to know about the SoFi Credit Card

 As you consider whether the SoFi Credit Card is right for you, here are some other details to keep in mind.

 - The card has no foreign transaction fees.

 - You’ll get up to $1,000 in cellphone protection.